 The Global Alerting Platform (GAP) is a device independent hub for messaging devices providing location tracking, emergency alerting, message routing and storage.

-GAP also acts as a gateway to terrestrial messaging systems including, but not limited to, GSM, SMS and email as well as social network platforms, such as Twitter and Facebook.
+GAP also acts as a gateway to terrestrial messaging systems including, but not limited to, GSM, SMS and email.

 Emergency messages can be relayed to first responder centres or directly to SAR authorities, based on location and nationality.
 GAP is fully integrated with the GEOS International Emergency Response Coordination Centre (IERCC).
 Please note that extra charges may apply.